mos9527/mos9527.github.io/content/posts/pjsk/shading-reverse-part-1.en.md

 **Native 4K 120**...
 We are told at least two things here

-1. 24 Mac Mini really smells good😋
+1. The Mac Mini (2024) is REALLY good 😋
 2. As with most mobile games - the pipeline is rather basic; it feels like you're picking on a soft target ()

 # 2. GPU capture!